-In order to exclude the possibility of incorrect connection, all mating plugs and sockets belonging to the hydraulic connections between the tractor and the Powermix should be marked with matching colours.
+To exclude the possibility of incorrect connection, all mating plugs and sockets belonging to the hydraulic connections between the tractor and the Powermix should be marked with matching colours.

 Always ensure the hydraulic hoses & fittings are in good order before operating.